jupyterhub/ltiauthenticator/README.md

 ## Common Gotchas

-1. If you have a base_url (`c.JupyterHub.base_url`) set in your `jupyterhub_config.py`, this needs to be included in your launch URL and custom parameters.
-For example, if `c.JupyterHub.base_url = '/jupyter'`,then your Launch URL would be:
+1. If you have a base_url set in your jupyterhub configruation, this needs to be reflected in your launch URL and custom parameters.
+For example, if your `jupyterhub_config.py` file contains:

+    ```python
+    `c.JupyterHub.base_url = '/jupyter'`
+    ```

+    then your Launch URL would be:

     ```
     https://www.example.com/jupyter/hub/lti/launch